404-Server-Not-Found/Raspbian-Power-Loss-Monitor/README.md

 Getting UPS capabilities...SUCCESS
 ```

-Now, we need to tell APCUPSD that we are ready to roll. we do this by editing the "Is Configured" file
+Now, we need to tell APCUPSD that we are ready to roll.
+We do this by editing the "Defaults" file

 ```shell
 Sudo nano /etc/default/apcupsd